Code-Institute-Submissions/ConnorMcilroy-MS-FerlicityCafe_MayResub/README.md

 - ipad
 - iPad Pro

+Testing process:
+At the beginning, I asked my partner to test my website on their device as well as ask for their opinion on any issues.
+Quote: "I used it on my laptop and it worked fine.
+I had no issues visually and technically with it.
+I definetely love the colours it's very soothing in the eyes.
+Also it's so simple to use and user-friendly."

+Known Bugs
+The scroll back to the top button behaviour: didn't work as intended as once clicked it simply cuts for that point of the webpage to the top without a smooth transition back to the top.

 ACKNOWLEDGEMENTS & CONCLUSION
 -------------------------------
 I understand that I have a basic understanding and it took me more than one or two repositories to figgure out how to build a basic